Children Act 1989: Abduction of children in care

 A person is committing an offence if they knowingly take a child, who is in care, away from the responsible person as ordered by the court.
 It is also an offence to encourage or assist a child to run away from the responsible person; this can be punishable by imprisonment up to 6 months or a fine.
 A recovery order can be made by the court to retrieve a child who is believed to have been abducted.

 Part VI: Community homes

-All local authorities must ensure they have community homes available to utilise for children looked after.
+All local authorities must ensure they have community homes available to use for children looked after.
 This may be a home which is controlled by the local authority or a voluntary organisation working on behalf of local authority.
-A community home may cease to be used by the local authority if it is deemed unsatisfactory by the Secretary of State.
-If a controlled or assisted community home wishes to discontinue offering a service to local authorities they must give two years notice to the Secretary of State and the local authority.
+A community home would cease to be used by the local authority if it was deemed unsatisfactory by the Secretary of State.
+If a controlled or assisted community home wishes to discontinue offering a service to local authorities they must give two years' notice to the Secretary of State and the local authority.
 If a local authority wishes to cease using a voluntary owned community home, they must also give 2 years notice in writing.